mfem/web/src/fem_vector_disc.md

 | Curl       | `CurlInterpolator`       | $T_\{12}$ |   ND   |   RT  |
 | Divergence | `DivergenceInterpolator` | $T_\{23}$ |   RT   |   L2  |

+`DiscreteInterpolator` operators do not involve computing integrals over the elements or access to any non-local information so they are much less computationally expensive than bilinear form operators.
 The subscripts used in the above notation refer to the spaces H1, ND, RT, and L2 by the integers 0, 1, 2, and 3 respectively.
 This corresponds to the interpretation of these discrete spaces as spaces of discrete differential forms, see [Acta Numerica 2006](https://www-users.cse.umn.edu/~arnold//papers/acta.pdf).

 ### Vector calculus identities: $\curl\grad\phi=0$ and $\div\curl\vec{F}=0$

 The design of the H1, ND, RT, and L2 bases leads to precise support for certain vector calculus identities.
-For example the Curl of the Gradient of any continuous scalar field should be zero.
+For example the Curl of the Gradient of any continuous scalar field should be zero and the divergence of the curl of any vector field in H(curl) should also be zero.
 In terms of the interpolator objects mentioned above this could be written as:
 $$\begin{align}
 T_{12}T_{01}\,v&=0\, \forall\, v \in H_1 \\\\
 T_{23}T_{12}\,v&=0\, \forall\, v \in H(Curl)
 \end{align}$$
 When using MFEM's interpolation objects the resulting matrices satisfy
-$T_{12}T_{01} = 0$ and $T_{23}T_{12} = 0$ to machine precision.
+$T_{12}T_{01} = 0$ and $T_{23}T_{12} = 0$ to machine precision and so
+these important identities are satisfied when using the correct discretizations.

 It is also possible to compute [weak derivatives](fem_weak_form.md) of vector fields.
 These cannot be computed locally but require global